 Employees entitled to notice under WARN include managers and supervisors, as well as hourly and salaried workers.
 WARN requires that notice also be given to employees' representatives, the local chief elected official, and the state dislocated worker unit.

-DOL's Employment and Training Administration (ETA) administers WARN but has no enforcement role in seeking damages for workers who did not receive adequate notice of a layoff or received no notice at all.
-Some states have plant closure laws of their own.
+DOL's Employment and Training Administration administers WARN but has no enforcement role in seeking damages for workers who did not receive adequate notice of a layoff or received no notice at all.
+Some states also have their own plant closure laws.
 Employers considering a layoff can contact the State Dislocated Worker Unit to find out more information on notice requirements in their state.

-20 CFR Part 639 WARN regulations administered by DOL's Employment and Training Administration (ETA).
+20 CFR 639 - WARN regulations administered by DOL's Employment and Training Administration.